-As of September 30, 2020, we had 117 full-time employees, including 96 employees engaged in research and development.
-As our development and commercialization plans and strategies develop, and as we operate as a public company, we expect to need additional managerial, research and development, operational, sales, marketing, financial and other personnel.
+As of March 31, 2020, we had 100 full-time employees, including 84 employees engaged in research and development.
+As our development and commercialization plans and strategies develop, and as we transition into operating as a public company, we expect to need additional managerial, operational, sales, marketing, financial and other personnel.
 Future growth would impose significant added responsibilities on members of management, including:

-· identifying, recruiting, integrating, maintaining and motivating additional employees;

-- managing our internal development efforts effectively, including the clinical and FDA review process for RMC-4630, RMC-5552 and any other product candidate we develop, while complying with our contractual obligations to contractors and other third parties; and - · improving our operational, financial and management controls, reporting systems and procedures.
+- · identifying, recruiting, integrating, maintaining and motivating additional employees; - managing our internal development efforts effectively, including the clinical and FDA review process for RMC-4630 and any other product candidate we develop, while complying with our contractual obligations to contractors and other third parties; and - · improving our operational, financial and management controls, reporting systems and procedures.

-Our future financial performance and our ability to advance development of and, if approved, commercialize RMC-4630, RMC-5552 and any other product candidate we develop will depend, in part, on our ability to effectively manage any future growth, and our management may also have to divert a disproportionate amount of its attention away from day-to-day activities in order to devote a substantial amount of time to managing these growth activities.
+Our future financial performance and our ability to advance development of and, if approved, commercialize RMC-4630 and any other product candidate we develop will depend, in part, on our ability to effectively manage any future growth, and our management may also have to divert a disproportionate amount of its attention away from day-to-day activities in order to devote a substantial amount of time to managing these growth activities.